babbadeckl/HackTheBox-Writeups/Shield/README.md

 ![](pics/wp_login.png)

 I tried bruteforcing the login with username `admin`, as Wordpress has the bad behaviour of leaking usernames.
-It basically gives you a different error message, if you guessed the username right, but the password is still wrong.
+It basically gives you a different error message, if you guessed the username correctly.

 ![](pics/error1.png)